fullstackreact/react-native-oauth/README.md

 ```

 When our app loads up with a request that is coming back from OAuthManager _and_ matches the url pattern, OAuthManager will take over and handle the rest and storing the credentials for later use.

+### Android setup

+After we link `react-native-oauth` to our application, we're ready to go.
+Android integration is much simpler, thanks to the in-app browser ability for our apps. `react-native-oauth` handles this for you.

+One note, *all* of the callback urls follow the scheme: `http://localhost/[provider_name]`.
+Make sure this is set as a configuration for each provider below (documented in the provider setup sections).

 ### Adding URL schemes